Learn API Testing - Complete Tutorial with Video

 3XX – Redirection:

-- These codes indicate that the client must take additional steps to complete the request.
+• These codes indicate the client must take additional steps to complete the request.

-- Commonly seen is the 301 Moved Permanently, which redirects the client to a new URL.
+• The 301 Moved Permanently is commonly seen, which redirects the client to a new URL.

 4XX – Client Errors: